 You should read the Web Services chapter in the Extending Omnis manual for full details about creating web services using the new components.

 Creating a Web Services Client

 The External Objects group in Omnis Studio includes a new group called OW3 Worker Objects (introduced in Studio 8.1 and superseding the Web Worker Objects group); the new worker objects do not rely on Java so this does not need to be configured to use the new worker objects.
 The OW3 group contains an FTPClientWorker, HTTPClientWorker, SMTPClientWorker, and IMAPClientWorker, but to handle HTTP requests and responses to and from the Web Service you need to use the HTTPClientWorker.
 The Web Worker objects function in a similar manner to the DAM worker objects, although there is a simplification in the way they handle re-use of the object when a request is currently in progress: see the notes about $init.

 To use the HTTP worker object, you create an Object Class which is a subclass of HTTPClientWorker.
 Having created a new Object class, set its $superclass property to the name of the HTTPClientWorker object by clicking on the dropdown list and selecting the object in the Select Object dialog.

 Omnis Weather: Example Web Services Client Library

-We have created an example library that demonstrates the capability of Omnis to consume a RESTful web service.
+We have created an example library that demonstrates the capability of Omnis to consume a REST web service.
 The example app is hosted on an AWS Cloud server: view the online example app

 To open the app on a tablet or mobile you can enter the shortcut URL into your browser: bit.ly/OmnisWeatherApp (accesses the same app, but this shortcut is easy to type on your phone)

 Downloading the Library